 #29.
 Christmas Eve Family Night: Birth of Christ

 On Christmas Eve many Christians read the story of The First Christmas from the Bible signifying the reason for the season.
-Make or purchase inexpensive costumes and as a family act out the story complete with Mary, Joseph, the shepherds, wise men, and donkeys.
+Make or purchase inexpensive costumes and as the family acts out the story complete with Mary, Joseph, the shepherds, wise men, and donkeys.

 Every year purchase new Christmas pajamas.
-Wear them on Christmas Eve and Christmas morning as you are unwrapping packages and throughout the season. (plus it’s the perfect Kodiak moment).
+Wear them on Christmas Eve and Christmas morning as you are unwrapping packages. (plus it’s the perfect Kodiak moment).
 Or, extend the fun and wear them from December 1-December 31!

 #31.
 Read The Polar Express

 Read The Polar Express by Chris Van Allsburg on Christmas Eve—reminding your children of the importance of “believing” in the spirit of Christmas which is the spirit of giving.

 Singing Christmas songs as a family from door-to-door is such fun and one your children will love—plus neighbors love carolers!

 #33.
 Telephone Caroling